Experimental limits on the fundamental Planck scale in large extra dimensions: Limits from accelerator experiments

 \subsection{LHC results}

 I consider only the direct graviton emission searches from the LHC experiments (Table~\ref{tab1}).
-Using approximately 5~fb$^{-1}$ of data at 7~TeV pp centre-of-mass energy, ATLAS~\cite{:2012fw} and CMS~\cite{Chatrchyan:2012tea} have search results in mono-photon and missing transverse momentum final states.
-Both experiments include similar $n$-dependent $K$-factors in the results.
-ATLAS~\cite{:2012ky} and CMS~\cite{Chatrchyan:2012me} also have search results in mono-jet and missing transverse momentum final states for the same beam energy and luminosity.
-Since the experiments use different $K$-factors, I give the limits using leading order cross sections in Table~\ref{tab1}.
+Using approximately 20~fb$^{-1}$ of data at 8~TeV pp centre-of-mass energy, ATLAS~\cite{Aad:2014tda} and CMS~\cite{Khachatryan:2014rwa} have search results in mono-photon and missing transverse momentum final states.
+ATLAS~\cite{Aad:2015zva} and CMS~\cite{Khachatryan:2014rra} also have search results in mono-jet and missing transverse momentum final states for the same beam energy and luminosity.